shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 2. **LifecycleObserver** - LifecycleObserver subscribes to LifecycleOwner's lifecycle state changes and are self sufficient.
 It does not have to rely on Activity or fragment's `onStart()` or `onStop()` lifecycle callback to initialize and stop it.

 3. **LiveData** - It is an observable data holder, it notifies the observers in case of data changes.
-It is also lifecycle aware component i.e. it is respects the lifecycle state of the `LifecycleOwner` (Activities or Fragments).
+It is also lifecycle aware component i.e. it respects the lifecycle state of the `LifecycleOwner` (Activities or Fragments).
 This helps preventing memory leaks and other issues.

 4. **ViewModel**- Objects that provide data for the UI components.
 They does not have the references to the view and are unaffected by the lifecycle of LifecycleOwner.